Table of Contents

 - Configure Apache and SSL.

-- Configure the ClusterControl API URL and token.
+- Configure ClusterControl RPC token.

 - Enable the CMON service on boot and start it up.

-After the installation completes, open your web browser to https://{ClusterControl_host}/clustercontrol
+After the installation completes, open your web browser to https://{ClusterControl_host}/

 Environment Variables